Police track down more than $200,000 in stolen Lego

 Henrikson was charged with organized retail theft and theft by receiving.
 Police also arrested Albert Nash, 57, describing him as an accomplice and an employee.

-In January, a new law went into effect imposing harsher penalties for those convicted of retail theft, CBS News affiliate KOIN reported.
+In January, a new law went into effect imposing harsher penalties for those convicted of retail theft, CBS affiliate KOIN-TV reported.